-Overall risk is determined by the examination of the outputs of the assessments of the probability of introduction and the economic impact.
-If the risk is found to be unacceptable, then the first step in risk management is to identify possible phytosanitary measures that will reduce the risk to, or below an acceptable level.
-Measures are not justified if the risk is already acceptable or must be accepted because it is not manageable (as may be the case with natural spread).
-Countries may decide that a low level of monitoring or audit is maintained to ensure that future changes in the pest risk are identified.
+Overall risk is determined by the examination of the outputs of the assessment robability of of fh introduction and the economic impact.
+If the risk is found to be unacceptat then the fir step in risk management is to identify possible phytosanitary measures that will reduc e risk to, below an acceptable level.
+Measures are not justified if the risk is already mus e accepted ceptable because it is not manageable (as may be the case with natural spre J. Coup ide that a low ries n level of monitoring or audit is maintained to ensure that future c ages in e pest risk are identified.

-3.4 Identification and selection of appropriate risk management options
+3.4 Identification and selection of appropriate risk management or zons

-Appropriate measures should be chosen based on their effectiveness in reducing the probability of introduction of the pest.
-The choice should be based on the following considerations, which include several of the phytosanitary principles of ISPM 1:1993:
+Appropriate measures should be chosen based on their effectiveness including the probability of introduction of the pest.
+The choice should be based with several of the phytosanitary principles of ISPM 1:1993:

-- Phytosanitary measures shown to be cost-effective and feasible.
-The benefit from the use of phytosanitary measures is that the pest will not be introduced and the PRA area will, consequently, not be subjected to the potential economic consequences.
-The cost-benefit analysis for each of the minimum measures found to provide acceptable security may be estimated.
-Those measures with an acceptable benefit-to-cost ratio should be considered. - Principle of "minimal impact".
-Measures should not be more trade restrictive than necessary.
-Measures should be applied to the minimum area necessary for the effective protection of the endangered area. - Reassessment of previous requirements.
-No additional measures should be imposed if existing measures are effective. - Principle of "equivalence".
-If different phytosanitary measures with the same effect are identified, they should be accepted as alternatives.

-- Principle of "non-discrimination".
-If the pest under consideration is established in the PRA area but of limited distribution and under official control, the phytosanitary measures in relation to import should not be more stringent than those applied within the PRA area.
+- feasible.
+The benefit from the use of Phytosanitary measures shown to be e di ost-effe be introduced and the PRA area will, phytosanitary measures is that the pest will conomic consequences.
+The cost-benefit consequently, not be subjected to he potential analysis for each of the mini nd to provide acceptable security may be asures fo ım efit-to-cost ratio should be considered. estimated.
+Those measures with acce - Principle of "minimal topact".
+M asures should not be more trade restrictive than necessary.
+Measures should be applied to the minimum area necessary for the effective protection of the endangered area. - Reassessment, previou requirements.
+No additional measures should be imposed if existing measures are existing - Principle of "equivalence" If different phytosanitary measures with the same effect are identified, they show be accepted as alternatives. - Prociple control discrimination".
+If the pest under consideration is established in the PRA area at a limited distribution and under official control, the phytosanitary measures in relation to imput should not be more stringent than those applied within the PRA area.
 Likewise, phytosanitary measures should not discriminate between exporting countries of the same phytosanitary status. - S1 The principle of non-discrimination and the concept of official control also apply to: - pests affecting uncultivated/unmanaged plants - plants as pests - pests affecting plants through effects on other organisms. - S1 If any of these become established in the PRA area and if official control is applied, then phytosanitary measures at import should not be more stringent than the official control measures.